 When he finally let it slip out that Miss Shikomba had won the beauty pageant, I was caught off guard because I had stopped listening.
 Neverthless, I was happy for Saima.

 there she goes

 Claudia and Dean wanted to go to a shebeen, so they and Allison and Julia left without me.
-I wasn't feeling very touristy and wanted to go out with friends my own age instead, so I jumped into Andrew’s car and we headed over to crash Thaddeus’ after party with the beauty queen.
+I wasn't feeling very touristy and wanted to go out with friends my own age instead, so I jumped into A’s car and we headed over to crash Thaddeus’ after party with the beauty queen.

 I got a lot of curious attention at the party, being the only non-black girl there, and more importantly, probably the only Korean in the entire country.
 As soon as I arrived, a girl ran to me and said something to me I didn’t catch.

 “I’m speaking your language.
 Don’t you speak your own language?” she asked.

 “My language is English,” I answered.
 “And some French.
 I’m Canadian.”

 “But don’t you speak a little of your own language?”

 T had just moved into his apartment, but I was pretty sure he was going to get kicked out, with the way everyone was stomping their feet and moving to the music.
 Namibians love to dance, and they can dance in a way that puts Canadians to shame.
 It does constantly put me to shame.
 I'd be standing up against a wall, enjoying people's moves, and then inevitably someone would pull me in, "Gloria, won't you come dance with us?" and then I'd do my little shuffle-hop, and everyone would laugh, and then I would back to the wall until I felt that I've had enough beer to dance better.